Sime Darby Berhad – Annual report – 30 June 2018

 Revenue from other sources are recognised as follows:

-(c) rental income is recognised on a straight-line basis over the tenure of the lease.
+(b) rental income is generally recognised on a straight-line basis over the tenure of the lease.

 The Group’s revenue from Plantation segment is derived mainly from its upstream and downstream operations.
 In the upstream operations, the Group sells agricultural produce such as crude palm oil (CPO), beef, sugar, fresh fruit bunches (FFB), palm kernel (PK) and rubber.
 In the downstream operations, revenue is derived from sale of refined oil related products and provision of freight and tolling services.